DCAN-Labs/dcan-nn-unet/doc/paper/resources_used.md

 The inference task resources are for a single subject.

 In both cases, a GPU is used.
 The entries were computed using `seff`.
+The entries are typical, not an average.

 | | Nodes      | Cores per node | CPU Utilized | CPU Efficiency                         | Job Wall-clock time | Memory Utilized | Memory Efficiency  |
 | ---- | ---------- | -------------- | ------------ | -------------------------------------- | ------------------- | --------------- | ------------------ |